Scientific Name

 Fertilizing: Give your A. 'Cream Spike' a small amount of fertilizer in the spring during the first two years.
 After that, established plants seem to take care of themselves.

-Repotting: If you notice your A. 'Cream Spike' becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+Repotting: If you notice your A. 'Cream Spike' becoming pot-bound, repot it with fresh soil in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it again.

 Propagation: Since it can take years to produce seeds, A. 'Cream Spike' is usually propagated by offsets.
 The best time to remove the offsets is in spring and summer.
 Sow the seeds in spring.